kellenwiltshire/smartbrain-ztm/README.md

 Fully deployed on Heroku: https://kw-smartbrain.herokuapp.com/

-This App utilizes the ClarifAI API to determine where the faces are in the picture and if they are any celebrities.
-You can also securely register a profile to keep track of the number of images you have checked and allows for Profile deletion.
+Smartbrain is a fully functional image recogniton website.
+It utilizes the ClarifAI API to determine where the faces are in the picture and if they are any celebrities.
+This was created during the Zero-to-Mastery Udemy course but I expanded it to have the functionality to determine if there is a Celebrity in the photo.
+I also added a profile page (with deletion) and a session search history.
+The website is also fully functional on mobile.
+Everything is secure with users being stored in a PostreSQL database and passwords are hashed with BCrypt.
+The site is fully hosted on Heroku.

 It utilizes: